verdverm/verdverm.github.io/_sr/01b-sr.md

 Hypotheses are formulated,
 tested against the observations, and compared for explanatory value.
+This process mirrors our human notions for mathematical discovery in science and engineering.

 The overall goal of SR is to produce expressions which find a balance in the trade-off between accuracy and complexity.